fengyuruhui98/File/write/Daily/癸卯日志/September.md

 @22:47

 ## Daily
-Morning, I wake up at about 9:30am, then do the work all the morning, then at noon, I felt really bad about Lichongbin, then I bought the ticket of "Oppenheimer" started at about 19:10 and ends at 22:08pm,
+Morning, I wake up at about 9:30am, then do the work all the morning, then at noon, I felt really bad about Lichongbin, then I bought the ticket of "Oppenheimer" started at about 19:10 and ends at 22:08pm, and when to Jinpeng 99 by the train.
+I ate the Daoxiangcun PaocaiWuhuarou there, yummy...
+Last time I got there was with Mom and Dad, time flows left me still here alone.
+The cinema was wonderful, and I was shocked for a long long time.
+Then I found that there was no train after the movie.
+Then I took a taxi and back to the village.

 # 23:15 Sat, Sep 2, 2023